Sanjaykrishnaob/sanjaykrishna-ob/index.md

 I stay updated with the latest trends and actively participate in cybersecurity communities and I spawn VMs to analyze the behavior of the malware using Static and Dynamic analysis using various tools such PE Studio, Volatility workbench, process monitor and autoruns, etc..

-I also have interests in astronomy, astrophotography.
+I also have interests in astronomy and astrophotography.

 ## My Skills